Architecture & Art, Paris, Travel

 Evening:

 Head up the hill Montmartre, the bohemian heart of Paris.
 Explore the cobblestone streets, visit the Sacré-Cœur Basilica (no ticket needed), and discover local artists at Place du Tertre.
 In Place du Tertre, there a many restaurants to choose from.
-It is a bit touristy but it is still very charming and any of the restaurants are a great option.
+It is a bit touristy but it is still very charming.
+If you want something more local, Le Tire-Bouchon Rodier is highly rated for its great quality but very reasonable price and is set in a charming wine-bar location in the 9th.

 Sacre Coeur Basilica, Paris, France